 9. Express yourself with classic florals

-The classic floral wallpaper is staging a comeback in our living rooms.
+Classic florals are staging a comeback for living room wallpaper ideas.
 However, it is just sticking to the walls, it it covering the ceiling too.

 10. Add texture with Bouclé